What I Learned About Skin Care In The Amazon...

 It took four flights, many nauseating bus rides down dirt roads, and numerous half-day boat rides up the Amazon.
 At this point, I’ll admit the conditions are hard.
 My anti-malaria pills are making me ill; my arms are still sore from pre-travel vaccinations; and even with near-toxic levels of DEET-laced bug repellant and clothing spray that my doctor prescribed me (yes, this is a thing), I've racked up over 50 mosquitos bites by the first night.
 Fun fact: I'm one of those people who didn't think mosquitoes "liked me" until I met the relentless swarms of the Amazon jungle.

-I also didn’t realise how sick I was until I quit the OTC drug ring that was our travel group: “I’ll trade you an anti-cramping pill for a anti-diarrhoea tablet,” was common conversation in the bus.
+I also didn’t realize how sick I was until I quit the OTC drug ring that was our travel group: “I’ll trade you an anti-cramping pill for a anti-diarrhea tablet,” was common conversation in the bus.
 I had to go on a round of antibiotics upon my return.
 (Stateside, this common stomach ailment is all-to-affectionately referred to as "traveler’s sickness.")

 A slight misstep in the forest can also leave you debilitated.
 An unlucky journalist I traveled with was bitten by an ant that was hanging out in her rain boot and received waves of excruciating pain through her body for hours.
 To add literal insult to injury, she missed the sun setting from an observation deck that was, easily, the most amazing sight during my journey.